-Appendix B of this report includes a summary of the benefit provisions for SPRBT.
-The benefit provisions have been updated since the prior valuation to reflect the changes instituted by the Act.
+Appendix B includes a summary of the benefit provisions for the SPRBT.
+There were no material changes in the benefit provisions since the preceding valuation.

-There are no ancillary benefits-e.g., cost of living benefits-that are currently provided by a source independent of SPRBT but that might be deemed an SPRBT liability if continued beyond the availability of funding by the current funding source.
+There are no ancillary benefits-e.g., cost of living benefits-that are currently provided by a source independent of the SPRBT but that might be deemed a liability of the SPRBT if continued beyond the availability of funding by the current funding source.